-The Progressive Alliance and the Network for Social Democracy in Asia (SocDem Asia) assert that democracy and socialism can only be fully realised not only by reforming the state but also by mainstreaming human rights and democracy in everyday life through vibrant civil society and engaged citizenry.
+The Network for Social Democracy in Asia (SocDem Asia) and the Progressive Alliance (PA) assert that democracy and socialism can only be fully realised not only by reforming the state but also by upholding and protecting human rights and democracy in everyday life through a vibrant civil society and engaged citizenry.

-Progressive Alliance and SocDem Asia put a spotlight on regimes that threaten democracy and human rights in the region.
-We call attention to the human rights violations against activists and repression of the opposition in Thailand.

-Progressive Alliance and SocDem Asia work together with its member Parties in the region and sister organisations around the world to combat populism and authoritarianism that threatens democracy and human rights.

-Progressive Alliance and SocDem Asia stand in solidarity with the Future Forward Party, along with democratic forces and human rights activists in Thailand.
+- SocDem Asia and the Progressive Alliance call out on regimes that threaten democracy and human rights in the region.
+We call attention to the human rights violations against citizens, activists and repression of the opposition in Thailand. - SocDem Asia and the Progressive Alliance work together with their member parties in the region and sister parties and organisations around the world to combat populism and authoritarianism that threaten democracy and human rights. - SocDem Asia and the Progressive Alliance stand in solidarity with the Future Forward Party, along with democratic forces and human rights activists in Thailand.